reichlab/flusion-manuscript/README.md

 ### Docker

-We use Docker.
+To use Docker, first ensure that you have it [installed](https://docs.docker.com/engine/install/), noting that on a Windows or Mac machine you will want to install Docker Desktop.
 To build the Docker image, use the following command from the parent directory of the `flusion-manuscript` repository.
 That is, you should be in a directory that contains `flusion-manuscript`, `flusion`, and `FluSight-forecast-hub`.

 ```bash
 docker build -f flusion-manuscript/Dockerfile -t flusionmanu .